 Further updates will be made available in due time.

 Following the decision of the Supervisory Board of the EQE announced on the EPO-EQE website (https://www.epo.org/learning/eqe.html) that, in March 2021, the Pre-Exam and the Main Exam will be conducted online.

 An e-EQE Working Group composed of EPO and epi representatives is actively working out the necessary arrangements.

 epi continues with offering webinars free of charge to all members and students.
 Collaboration with oversea patent attorneys is the first topic to start with and is scheduled in four webinars.

 epi meetings in view of the Covid-19 situation

 The Presidium and the Board of the epi are closely monitoring the situation created in Europe by the Covid-19 epidemic.
 Sadly, we can only observe how this epidemic is impacting our families, our communities, our profession and our very way of life.
 We can but hope that all of you are well and keeping safe.

 Measures have been implemented to ensure, as far as possible under the circumstances, support for the Presidium, Board, Council and committees.

-Further precautionary measures include the postponement or cancellation of all epi meetings and educational events, if they involve a physical meeting, until end June at least.
-All Committee meetings with up to 20 participants can be conducted using the videoconference tool of epi.
-The "Life of a Patent" Distance Learning Course is of course not affected.
+Further precautionary measures include the postponement or cancellation of all epi meetings and educational events.
+Committee meetings can be conducted using the videoconference tool of epi.